yWorks/yfiles-for-html-demos/demos/view/renderingorder/README.md

 ### Hierarchical Nesting

-Each item type is assigned to a specific canvas object group.
+Each item type is assigned to a specific render tree group.
 These groups have a default rendering order from back to front.
 See [The Z-order of Graph Elements](https://docs.yworks.com/yfileshtml/#/dguide/customizing_view-z_order) for more information about the different [IRenderTreeGroup](https://docs.yworks.com/yfileshtml/#/api/IRenderTreeGroup)s and their default rendering order.

 For grouped graphs, we provide some nesting policies to structure nodes and edges in more complex hierarchies.
-In these cases, some of the canvas object groups may not be used.
+In these cases, some of the render tree groups may not be used.

 ### Demo Configurations